waywardphilosopher/parami/content/docs/knowing.md

 In the class, we'll be asking what the idea of knowledge as true belief means, and exploring Socrates's objections to this proposal.

-Socrates and Theaetetus set about exploring what it means to have a false belief...
-Here are some of the possibilities that they consider, alongside a few scrappy notes that may or may not throw light on the argument.
+As a way of exploring this idea of knowledge as true belief, Socrates and Theaetetus set about exploring what it means to have a false belief...
+This turns out to be much more complicated than you would think.

+Here are some of the possibilities that they both consider.
+The notes below may clarify a few points and help you navigate through the text.

 ##### Possibility 1: False belief is misidentification